LebJe/CPIOArchiveKit/README.md

 #### Permissions

-To access the UNIX permissions, use the `permissions` variable in `FileMode`.
+To access the UNIX permissions, use the `permissions` variable in `CPIOFileMode`.

 ## Examples